mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

 multiple lines of text.
 They can, however, include inline Markdown as defined in Markdown's [syntax] rules.

+Additionally, a table must be surrounded by blank lines.
+There must be a blank line before and after the table.

 [tables]: https://python-markdown.github.io/extensions/tables/

 ### Fenced code blocks